cosinusoidally/mquickjs/README.md

   - a pointer to a memory block.
 Memory blocks have a tag stored in memory.

-Javascript objects requires at least 3 CPU words (hence 12 bytes on a 32 bit CPU).
+Javascript objects require at least 3 CPU words (hence 12 bytes on a 32 bit CPU).
 Additional data may be allocated depending on the object class.
 The properties are stored in a hash table.
 Each property requires at least 3 CPU words.
 Properties may reside in ROM for